RockLee-BC/Button_to_share_Whatsapp_and_Telegram/readme.txt

 [anchor=compatibilidad][color=teal][size=14pt][b]Compatibility[/b][/size][/color][/anchor]
 [hr]
 Prepared to work with the branch 2.0.x of SMF, it is tested only with the default theme. if you have a custom theme, you should adapt by looking for a similar line.
++Now also works with SMF 2.1 with the default theme!

 [anchor=ofertas][color=teal][size=14pt][b]License[/b][/size][/color][/anchor]
 [hr]